'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 as JAG counsel.

-I believe you have accurately portrayed the unparalleled camaderie
+I believe you have accurately portrayed the unparalleled camaderie that develops

-show at the beginning of the film, "where uncommon valor was a common virtue."
+beginning of the film, "where uncommon valor was a common virtue."

 I have heard of such missions into Cambodia.
 You have done an excellent job